IAVA Staff & Board

 He was a diplomatic correspondent at The New York Times from 1973 to 1977; between 1981 and 1993 he served in various positions, including national security correspondent, deputy editorial page editor, editor of the Op-Ed Page, and columnist.
 He was a leading member of the Times team that won a Pulitzer Prize for Explanatory Journalism in 1986 for a six-part comprehensive series on the Strategic Defense Initiative.

-Jim Hirschmann.
-James (Jim) Hirschmann is the President and Chief Executive Officer at the Western Asset Management Company, Legg Mason’s largest subsidiary and one of the world’s largest fixed-income asset managers.
-Mr. Hirschmann joined Western Asset in 1989 in a business development capacity and was appointed president and chief executive officer in 1999.
+James (Jim) Hirschmann is the President and Chief Executive Officer at Western Asset Management Company, Legg Mason’s largest subsidiary and one of the world’s largest fixed-income asset managers.
+Mr. Hirschmann joined Western Asset in 1989 in a business development capacity and was appointed President and CEO in 1999.
 He has been a key driver in the impressive growth and major global position that Western Asset has achieved as one of the world’s leading bond managers.

-Yannick Marchal.
 Yannick Marchal is currently an exotic derivatives trader at Deutsche Bank in London in the Foreign Exchange Complex Risk group.
-He co-founded IAVA with Paul in 2004 and acted as IAVA’s Chief Operating Officer through December 2005.
+He helped create IAVA with Founder Paul Rieckhoff in 2004 and acted as the organization’s Chief Operating Officer through December 2005.
 Prior to his time at IAVA, Yannick worked in the Investment Banking and Equity Research divisions at JPMorgan for over three years.
 He graduated cum laude from Stern Undergraduate Business School in January 2000 and received an MBA from INSEAD, class of December 2006, with distinction.

-Craig Newmark.
-A web-oriented software engineer by training, with 30 years of IT experience at companies such as IBM and Bank of America, Craig Newmark now spends his days working as a customer service rep at Craigslist.org.
+A web-oriented software engineer by training, with 30 years of IT experience at companies such as IBM and Bank of America, Craig Newmark now spends his days working as a customer service rep at craigslist.org.